civicrm/civicrm-dev-docs/docs/tools/git.md

 #### Writing a pull request subject {:#pr-subject}

-Guidelines for writing a good subject line:
+Pull request titles don't need to be identical to issue titles, and in particular, you may want to focus more positively on the changes in code than on the broader feature changes.
+Here are some guidelines for writing a good subject line:

 When filing a pull-request, use a descriptive subject.
 These are good examples: